ClaytonHughes/d-tut/source/multicores.rst

 Tasks
 -----

-This is about the lightweight thread variant, which is managed by the program itself.
+This is about the lightweight thread variant that is managed by the program itself.
-It is also called user-level threads.
+They are also called user-level threads.
 Since the tasks are usually executed by a thread pool, they are run in parallel as well.